lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 "Welcome to The School Of Hard Cocks," said Andrew Potatohead.

-They - as in him, Jordan Pitabreadhead and the sea of dweebs - were all sitting in Andrew's bachelor potato pad, with wide-set legs to demonstrate to the world - or at least each other - that they all had sizeable reasons to accommodate...
+They - as in him, Jordan Pittabreadhead and the sea of dweebs - were all sitting in Andrew's bachelor potato pad, with their legs spread wide apart to demonstrate to the world - or at least each other - that they all had sizeable reasons to accommodate...

 Even if that size was on the small side.